What Is BMR & TDEE? Simple Guide for Real-World Weight Loss and Muscle Gain

 Important Health & Safety Notes

 This BMR calculator is designed for adults and general information only.
 It cannot replace advice from your doctor or a registered dietitian.
-If you have medical conditions (for example diabetes, thyroid issues or heart disease), always discuss calorie targets and weight-loss plans with a healthcare professional first.
+If you have medical conditions, always discuss calorie targets with a healthcare professional first.

 As a simple rule: avoid eating at or below your BMR for long periods.
 Very aggressive diets may look attractive short-term, but they increase the risk of muscle loss, binge eating and regaining more fat later.
 Slow, steady progress plus a solid training plan almost always wins.